lydiazheng/Basic_Shell/README.txt

-This is a shell program that can implements some basic commands such as ls, cat, history, and exit.
+This is a shell program that can implement some basic commands such as ls, cat, history, and exit.

 How to run this program:
 1. type 'make'